pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 The compiled model is `./deeplab_v3/dlv3_qnn.pte`.

-### Run model Inference on an Android smartphone with Qualcomm SoCs
+### Run model inference on an Android smartphone with Qualcomm SoCs

 ***Step 1***.
 We need to push required QNN libraries to the device.